dapr/java-sdk/daprdocs/content/en/java-sdk-docs/workflow/java-workflow.md

 ---
 type: docs
-title: "Getting started with the Dapr Workflow Java SDK"
+title: "How to: Author and manage Dapr Workflow in the Java SDK"
-linkTitle: "Workflow"
+linkTitle: "How to: Author and manage workflows"
 weight: 20000
 description: How to get up and running with workflows using the Dapr Java SDK
 ---